Introduction to automated security testing

 Distributed tracing is incredibly helpful during the integration and optimisation of microservice-rich software.
 Before implementing tracing as a publicly available feature in the latest version of Acra, we did a small research to catch up with current industry standards in tracing protocols and tools.
 In this article, we’ve decided to explain, why tracing is a very useful thing and how you can benefit from using it in your projects.

-Intro To provide convenient delivery and faster deployment of our tools, just like everybody else − we use Docker.
-This article describes our experience of using containers for distribution of our product Acra (database encryption suite) and focuses on the method we used to decrease the size of Docker images approximately by 62-64 times.
+Need for Docker image reducing To provide convenient delivery and faster deployment of our tools, just like everybody else − we use Docker.
+This article describes our experience of using containers for distribution of our product Acra (database encryption suite) and focuses on the method we used to reduce the size of Docker images approximately by 62-64 times.
 It’s not like we’ve made a revolutionary discovery, but as developers, we found it interesting to trace the steps from the moment of packaging a product into a container to trimming it down to a small Docker image.

 Auditable Macros in C Code